RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181005_r2_37C_glucose_O2_dilution/README.md

 ---
-status: Accepted
+status: Rejected
-reason: Something happened with the delta LacI strain and I was not able to properly measure fold-change
+reason: Something happened with the delta LacI strain and I was not able to properly measure fold-change.
+However, the distribution for delta lacI is rather reproducible.
+The fold-change in gene expression was calculated from the delta data from 20181004.
 ---

 # 2018-10-05 O2 Glucose Dilution